I was recently interviewed about multiple intelligences by French publication Magazine Les Plumes.

 I answer six questions below concerning the nature of intelligence with special attention to implications for children.

-The interview will appear in the July 2019 edition of the magazine.
+The interview appeared in the June 2019, No. 44 edition of the magazine.

 1) How do you define intelligence?
 Is it innate (genetic) or acquired (socio-cultural environment)?
 How is it different from a talent?